Montessori, Waldorf and Reggio Emilia: a comparison of philosophies

 According to Waldorf Canada, for students to be successful, contributing members of society, children will need to develop into multi-faceted individuals with the desire and drive to always be learning.
 For this to happen, and allow for success and self-fulfillment students need to develop creative thinking that is imaginative, flexible and focused; build emotional intelligence, empathy and self-esteem; physical vitality, stamina and perseverance; and a passionate connect, appreciation and responsibility to nature, work and the society of men, women and children around them.

 The philosophy believes that children come into the world with the attributes above already in them and laying dormant awaiting activation.
 The whole focus is to help students’ jumpstart these capacities and help them link these attributes to the academic school experience.
-Academic subjects are kept from children in Waldorf schools until a much later age than Montessori.
+Academic subjects are kept from children in Waldorf preschools until a much later age than Montessori.
 They are thought to be necessary but not especially enjoyable, so students aren't exposed to them until a later age.
 The day is filled with the arts and reading, writing and math aren't introduced until age seven or so.

 Math and science, is woven into art, movement, and music.
 These experiences enhance the schoolwork and engage students in three essential ways: actively, emotionally, and thoughtfully.
 This focus helps to develop the skills and capacity children need as they move forward in life and develop into successful young adults.
-While similar to Montessori and Reggio Emilia in terms of helping develop children, the educational style focuses more on creative play rather than a prepared environment learning style (Montessori) and a project-based free-form approach to children learning about what they are interested in as a group.
+While Waldorf is similar to Montessori and Reggio Emilia in terms of helping develop children, the educational style focuses more on creative play rather than a prepared environment learning style (Montessori) and a project-based free-form approach to children learning about what they are interested in as a group.

-Based on a 2007 study of graduates, future success in life is almost a guarantee: nearly 94 per cent of graduates attended university and 50 per cent of students went on to receive a Masters or Doctorate degree.
+Based on a 2007 study of graduates, future success in life is almost a guarantee: nearly 94 percent of graduates attended university and 50 per cent of students went on to receive a Masters or Doctorate degree.

 Teachers work with each child based on their individual gifts and challenges.
 Waldorf teachers see education not as a competition between students, but view it as a way for students to learn when they are ready.
 'The right thing at the right time' approach is employed by teachers, and with observation of each student will introduce new concepts and knowledge at the appropriate time in the child’s development.